xinwenfu/VChat_LTER/README.md

 	* `nc`: The netcat command.
 	* `-l`: Set netcat to listen for connections.
 	* `v`: Verbose output.
-	* `p`: Set to listen on a port, in this case port 8080.
+	* `p`: Set to listen on a port, in this case, port 8080.

 4. If the SMB share has not been started, navigate to where your malicious DLL is located and start it.
 	```
 	$ sudo impacket-smbserver -smb2support ABCD .
 	```
-	* `sudo`: This command and operation requires root privileges to bind to the well known SMB port 445.
+	* `sudo`: This command and operation requires root privileges to bind to the well-known SMB port 445.
 	* [`impacket-smbserver`](https://www.kali.org/tools/impacket-scripts/#impacket-smbserver):  This is the command the launches a SMB server and add a share as specified.
 	* `smb2support`: Enable SMB2 Support.
 	* `A`: Name of the current Share.
 This is chosen to be short as we would complicate the shellcode generation otherwise.